decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 ## Plaintext Message Structure

+As mentioned above, **DIDComm plaintext messages** are based on [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01).
+JWMs follow the same general pattern as other JOSE containers, but are optimized for larger and more arbitrary structure than simple tokens.

-**DIDComm plaintext messages** are based on [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01).
-A message has an outermost structure that specifies the *application-level* message type.
-The message type is a specialized URI (MTURI) that matches conventions [defined since DIDComm v1](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0003-protocols#message-type-and-protocol-identifier-uris).
-It allows applications to categorize messages by function.
-The outermost structure also specifies the message's `id`, its media type (`typ` attribute, for generic JWM handling), and possibly other attributes common to many message types.
-Such attributes at the top level of a **DIDComm plaintext message** are called *headers*.
-A **DIDComm plaintext message** also includes attributes specific to the message type.
-Type-specific message attributes are contained within the `body` attribute of a **DIDComm plaintext message**.
+A plaintext message has an outermost attribute, `type`, that identifies the *application-level* message category to which it belongs.
+This value of `type` is a [specialized URI](#message-type-uri); it allows messages to be mapped to specific handler code.
+Other outermost attributes include a message's `id` and its media type (`typ` attribute, for generic JWM handling, as described above).
+In addition, plaintext messages may have other other attributes that have meaning across many message types.
+Such attributes at the top level of a message are called *[headers](#message-headers)*.

+A plaintext message also includes attributes and data specific to its message type.
+These are contained within its `body` attribute.

-Prior to being sent to a recipient, the plaintext is usually encrypted into a JWE according to the [JWM](https://tools.ietf.org/html/draft-looker-jwm-01) specification.
+Prior to being sent, plaintext is usually encrypted into a JWE according to the [JWM](https://tools.ietf.org/html/draft-looker-jwm-01) specification.

-The following example shows common elements of a **DIDComm plaintext message**.
-Further details and advanced usage are covered elsewhere in this spec.
+The following example shows common elements of a DIDComm plaintext message.

 ```json
 {